 The Company is subject to risks associated with unforeseen or catastrophic events, including, but not limited to, geopolitical events, terrorist attacks, natural disasters, cyberattacks, and the emergence of a pandemic, which could create economic, financial, and business disruptions.
-These events could lead to operational difficulties that could impair CSG's ability to manage the Company's activities.
-CSG seeks to manage this risk through continuity and resiliency planning.
+In addition, there are inherent risks to the artificial intelligence technologies that are used, whereby the outputs produced could contain errors, which may be difficult to detect.
+All these risks could lead to operational difficulties that could impair CSG's ability to manage the Company's activities.
+CSG seeks to manage such risks through continuity and resiliency planning.

-During the life of the Company, litigation could arise, or legal, tax, and regulatory changes could occur, which could have a material adverse effect on the Company.
+In the future, litigation could arise, or legal, tax, and regulatory changes could occur, which could have a material adverse effect on the Company.